Empowering a shared learning platform for teachers.

 Visual design

-I worked on visualizing our assignment model, support system, bringing a more playful elements to the experience, and created a content delivery system—Amplify Market.
+I worked on visualizing our assignment model, support system, bringing more playful elements to the experience, and created a content delivery system — Amplify Market.

 Context